medhanshgupta/experiment-3/README.md

-aim: Study of Tuple in Python
+## Aim: Study of Tuple in Python

-theory: In this experiment we learned how to use tuple in python.
+## Theory: In this experiment we learned how to use tuple in python.
 Tuples are immutable, i.e. they cannot be edited whereas lists can be.
 Tuple use () brackets while lists use [] brackets. print(tpl[1]) displays the 2nd element of the tuple.